Recycling in Ontario

 Under the Resource Recovery and Circular Economy Act, 2016, Ontario’s Blue Box Regulation shifts responsibility for the Blue Box Program to the organizations that produce products and packaging.
 Under the old system, communities shared the costs.

-Starting July 1, 2023, communities began transitioning their Blue Box programs to this new extended producer responsibility framework.
-During the transition period, you won’t notice any difference to your pick-up schedule or the materials you can recycle.
-What’s changing is who is responsible for funding and operating the recycling system.
+Starting July 1, 2023, communities began transitioning their Blue Box programs to this new extended producer responsibility framework, where producers are responsible for funding and operating the recycling system.

 Once the transition to the new framework is complete in 2026, producers will be fully accountable and financially responsible for recycling the products and packaging that end up in recycling bins.